mne-tools/mne-python/doc/configure_git.rst

    how the code should be written (features, style, etc.) that are easier to implement from the start.

 #.
 Finally, make `travis`_ happy.
 Ensure that builds in all four jobs pass.
-To make code python3 compatible, refer to ``externals/six.py``.
    Use virtual environments to test code on different python versions.
-Please remember that `travis`_ only runs a subset of the tests and is thus not a substitute for running the entire test suite locally.

 #.
 For the code to be mergeable, please rebase w.r.t master branch.